Teeth Whitening: Methods, Types, Pros, and Cons

 Some at-home kits may also include a desensitizing gel or toothpaste to help minimize tooth sensitivity, which can sometimes occur during or after the whitening process.
 This gel is applied after the whitening treatment to provide relief and enhance comfort.

-How to use At-Home Teeth Whitening Kits
+How to use At-Home Teeth Whitening Kits?

 Using an at-home whitening kit typically involves the following steps: